TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/clojure/index.md

   ))

 (main *command-line-args*)

 ```

 {% endraw %}

-[Reverse String](https://sampleprograms.io/projects/reverse-string) in [Clojure](https://sampleprograms.io/languages/clojure) was written by:
+Reverse String in [Clojure](https://sampleprograms.io/languages/clojure) was written by:

 - pablocostass
 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 19 2023 22:24:49.
-The solution was first committed on Oct 11 2019 00:07:12.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution